 How did we end up with such a weird set of conditions for the small company accounts exemption?

 Back in the 1970s it was reasonable to assume that large businesses had lots of staff and big balance sheets.
-The modern world of digital and financial companies, globalisation and intermediaries breaks that assumption – it’s common to see businesses with large revenues but tiny head-counts and light balance sheets.
-We also often see financial businesses with large balance sheets but small revenues and head-counts.
+The modern world of digital and financial companies, globalisation, contractors and intermediaries breaks those assumptions – it’s common to see trading businesses with large revenues but tiny head-counts and light balance sheets.
+Conversely, we often see financial businesses with large balance sheets but small revenues and head-counts.
 These kinds of companies are “large” by any sensible definition, but “small” by the actual definition – so they get to file abridged accounts.
+Only after two years of not being small are full accounts required.

 This breaks the basic deal of incorporation: you receive the benefit of limited liability, but in return you disclose the key elements of your business to the world (and, in particular, to your customers and counterparties).
 It’s self-evidently good for business that (e.g.) someone considering contracting with a firm can immediately see its accounts online.
 And it’s self-evidently bad for transparency that some companies which are realistically “large” like PPE Medpro, get to shroud their affairs in secrecy.